Ahlfors-regular conformal dimension and energies of graph maps: Combinatorial modulus

 The other bound follows by symmetry. \end{proof} We need additional notation to set up the statement of the next lemma.
 For $\cS$ a cover of~$X$, let $\cS^2$ be the cover whose elements are $\bigcup \cS(s)$ for $s\in \cS$.
 (That is, we take the union of all elements of~$\cS$ that intersect~$s$.)
 Inductively define $\cS^N$ to be the cover whose elements are $\bigcup \cS(t)$ for $t \in \cS^{N-1}$.
-The elements of $\cS^N$ are in natural bijection with those of~$\cS$, but are larger ``$N$-neighborhoods'' of the elements of~$\cS$.
+The elements of $\cS^N$ are in natural bijection with those of~$\cS$, but are larger ``combinatorial $\cS$-neighborhoods''.